Italy

 Analyses law, policy and practice relating to immigration detention generally, but focusing on protections in place to prevent the arbitrary detention of stateless people during removal and deportation procedures.
 Subthemes examine areas such as the identification of statelessness and assessment of whether there is a reasonable prospect of removal, procedural safeguards such as time limits, judicial oversight, and effective remedies, as well as the rights granted to stateless people upon release from detention and protection against re-detention.

 There are gaps in Italian law with regards to safeguards against the arbitrary detention of stateless people.
 There is no requirement for a country of removal to be identified prior to detention and people at risk of statelessness, or whose statelessness has not been formally recognised in law, may be subject to detention and considered to have irregular residence status.
 In practice, detention is used prior to alternatives and there is no formal mechanism of referral from detention to a procedure to determine statelessness.
+While there is no obligation per se to release a person when there is no reasonable prospect of removal, the person may at any time ask for the re-examination of their situation.
+Statelessness is not expressly considered as a vulnerability factor and is not considered in practice in decisions to detain.
 There are relatively strong procedural safeguards in law, including time limits, information provided to detainees, remedies, and periodic judicial reviews.
 However, there are barriers to accessing effective remedies in practice.
 Protections on release for those without residence status are minimal, with only very basic rights and no guarantee against re-detention.

 • Immigration detention powers are provided for in law, and include a provision for the detention of asylum seekers for the sole purpose of identification and verification of nationality.